adrianleung5/Hotel-booking-management/README.md

 * Ability to calculate the total price of stay.
 * Generate a bill for guests

+**Error Handling**

+Error handling was implemented throughout the application with the use of try/except statements to handle exceptions raised for things like, None type values and Value errors.

+### Features Left to Implement

+As a future enhancement, I would like to add some functionanality to edit room bookings.
+I would also like to add a feature to retrieve a bill based on a customers name.

 IMPLEMENTATION
 * Bill Menu
     * When the application starts, you will get a welcome message with a main menu with the following options: